 - It means Encouragement.
 Looking for ways to affirm others in their efforts to serve the Lord rather than looking for holes in their intentions and methods.

-- In the same vein, it means encouraging others to look at alternative methods if theirs appear to be not working as well as they could be.
+- In the same vein, it means encouraging others to look at alternative methods if appears their method is not working as well as it could be.

 - It means Equipping those in ministry with the necessary tools and resources to do the work at hand.